 A growing number of indigenous community leaders in Guatemala are being sent to prison on fraudulent charges in an attempt to silence them and terrorize others from organizing to defend their rights and Mother Earth.
 Political prisoners have faced torture, hunger and denial of medicine.
 Some have been forced to clean urine and feces from bathrooms with their bare hands.

 Most political prisoners are rarely visited by family members or friends.
-There are many reasons for this.
 The travel costs associated with visiting the prison are prohibitive to families that are driven further into poverty and hunger by the incarceration of their loved one.
-The perceived and real danger of entering prisons intimidates many people from visiting.
-Guatemalan prisons are generally run by inmates who are drug traffickers, gang leaders and wealthy land owners working in collaboration with corrupt guards.
-Systematic violence and massacres are not uncommon.
+Perhaps more importantly, family members also risk arrest on false charges when they go to visit their loved ones.

-For all of these reasons we have made a commitment to visit political prisoners each month.
-Your donations are important so that we can continue to bring them food, medicine and other important support during these visits.
+For these reasons we have made a commitment to visit political prisoners each month.
+Your donations are important so that we can continue to bring them food, medicine, clothes and other important support during these visits.
 Because prisoners are generally in a constant state of hunger, our food support has been identified by them as extremely important.
-Because of the overall lack of visits and limited communication with lawyers, these visits are also seen as an important way to communicate indirectly with their families and help coordinate their defense and campaigns to win their freedom.
+These visits are also important opportunity to communicate indirectly with their families and help coordinate their defense and campaigns to win their freedom.

 Emergency support for victims of violence